-And the glue holding everything together is our superior baking yeast.
-The one and only Red Star Platinum Superior Baking Yeast.
-This is an instant yeast and my preferred yeast for any and all bread baking.
-I’m a fangirl for RSY and use it exclusively in my kitchen because it’s always a guarantee.
+For best results, use a superior baking yeast: Red Star Platinum Superior Baking Yeast.
+This is an instant yeast and my preferred brand.
+I’m a Red Star Yeast fangirl and use it exclusively in my kitchen because it’s always a guarantee.